Why do we teach Physical Education?

 We aim to teach up to two hours of PE each week.
 Within our two hour PE lessons we aim to:

-Our PE curriculum (Junior Jam) will offer many practice opportunities, sometimes alone, sometimes with a partner and sometimes during small sided games in groups.
+Our PE curriculum (Lancashire PE Passport) will offer many practice opportunities, sometimes alone, sometimes with a partner and sometimes during small sided games in groups.

 At St Silas, we aim to design lessons so that youngsters of all capabilities have a high rate of success and experience the emotions that it brings, as when children, above all unskilled pupils, experience success, they are more likely to carry on practising and working to improve than when they fail repetitively.